RajAdeshra/100DaysofCode/Day36/Day 36 Description.md

+    DAY 36 OF MY 100 DAYS IF CODE
 ### TOPIC: Java Monotonic Array
 ### QUESTION:
     An array is monotonic if it is either monotone increasing or monotone decreasing.